 Ideally, each Sprint has a fixed time (preferably under a month).
 This way, teams can organize themselves better and have a more efficient workflow.
 At the same time, they are able to deliver more results and maintain a continuous alignment of expectations.

 SCRUM seeks to prioritize the fundamental points of the project, that is, those characteristics that generate the most value for the customer.
-According to studies, in the development of a software, 80% of the solution value is found in 20% of the functionalities.
+According to studies, in the development of software, 80% of the solution value is found in 20% of the functionalities.

 To prove the statistics, just look at applications that are used daily, such as Word and Excel.
 They contain numerous and complex capabilities that are practically never used.
 Basic functions are usually the real reason we buy the solution.